Charles Adler Jr.: Early life and education

 Adler was born to physician Harry Adler and Carolyn “Carrie” Frank in Baltimore, Maryland.
 As a child he exhibited a vivid imagination.
 For this reason, Adler’s father encouraged him to pursue inventing.

 At age 14, he developed his first documented invention—an automobile brake—which he received a patent for 5 years later.

 After high school, Adler attended Johns Hopkins University to study engineering, but after continuing to struggle with academics, he dropped out 2 years later.
-He served briefly in the US Army training corps as an acting corporal during World War I until December 1918.
+He served briefly in the U.S. Army training corps as an acting corporal during World War I until December 1918.

 Early career

 In 1919, Adler began working for the Maryland and Pennsylvania Railroad (also known as the Ma&Pa) as a telegrapher and assistant station agent.
 There, he began developing safety and signaling devices, where he was later asked by railroad president OH Nance to look into fixing the failing electric warning signals at railroad crossings.
 In response, Adler designed a system that contained a warning light connected in parallel to the standard bells.
 This ensured that even if the bells failed, the light would turn on and alert the driver to an oncoming train.

 After the success of this system, Adler was promoted within the company to signal engineer and was given resources for his own experiments and research.

 For his first solo project, he set out to design a new flashing signal for grade crossings.
 In his design, he created an automatically triggered system that flashed two lights alternatively in a wigwag pattern when a train was approaching.
 This invention, called the Adler Flashing Relay, received the American Railway Association’s endorsement and was later adopted by over 40 railroad companies.

 After the success of his projects, Adler left the Maryland and Pennsylvania Railroad to pursue invention full-time.
 However, he remained a signal consultant for the company until 1957.